jack23247/typora-faketex-theme/README.md

 ---

+> ⚠️ **Notice** ⚠️
+>
+> As you may know, Typora is now out of the beta prgogram and thus requires a fee.
+While the reason of this change (which was well documented on the developers' website) is clear, I have no interest in acquiring a license, thus this theme will be archived as of 18-DEC-2021.

 ![scrot.png](scrot.png)

 FakeTeX is a theme for Typora inspired by LaTeX's default output and based on the [Academic Theme](https://github.com/typora/typora-theme-gallery/blob/gh-pages/media/theme/academic/academic.zip).
 The theme comes in two variants, Roman and Sans, and uses the [Latin Modern](https://github.com/slashfoo/lmweb) family of fonts.